 But will America ever get that point?
 Or has the dumbed-down politics of divided America finally denied it its erstwhile sense of intelligent black humor?

-Two materials for the Desinfectante Desy Ultra print ad campaign launched this August by Birth Group
+Two materials for the Desinfectante Desy Ultra print ad campaign launched this August in Mexico by Birth Group

 (Launched August 2020 in Mexico by Birth Group)

 FOR Desinfectante Desy Ultra, Mexican marketing and strategic publicity agency Birth Group launched this August a print ad campaign.
 It's a striking campaign about a certain trope that became big this pandemic year.